 The aerospace industry in Mexico comprises companies that manufacture, maintain, repair, customize, engineer, design and provide auxiliary services (airlines, test laboratories, training centers, etc.) for commercial and military aircraft.

-•Competitive Costs.
-According to a study by KPMG, Mexico is 13.3% more cost competitive than the United States.
+• Competitive Costs.
+According to a study by KPMG, Mexico is 15.8% more cost competitive than the United States.

 •Innovation.
 The large number of universities and research centers that focus on advanced manufacturing and materials encourage the development of innovation projects in the industry.

 •Talent.
-According to the National Association of Universities and Higher Education Institutions information, annually 110 thousand students of engineering, manufacturing and construction graduated from Mexican institutions.
-From UNESCO's 2012 data, Mexico had 26% more graduates per capita of such programs than in the United States.
+According to the National Association of Universities and Higher Education Institutions information, annually 115 thousand students of engineering, manufacturing and construction graduated from Mexican institutions.

 •Certified Quality.
 Mexico is one of the few countries with a Bilateral Aviation Safety Agreement (BASA) with the Federal Aviation Administration (FAA).
 Companies in Mexico have certified their processes to comply with industry standards such as ISO-9001, AS9100 and NADCAP.